RoboCoin/robocoin-connector/README.md

         npm install forever -g

 In your development environment, add your username to the postgres group.
+This might look something like

+        sudo usermod -a -G postgres myusername

 Run as user postgres scripts/database.sql: